oscarcpozas/cooking-app-flutter/README.md

 ### How run the project

-    *mportant*: For the following code to run on Android, you'll need the latest version of the Google Play services APK installed on your Android testing device.
+    **Important**: For the following code to run on Android, you'll need the latest version of the Google Play services APK installed on your Android testing device.

 You need lastest version of Flutter installed in your system for build and run the project.